KurtzmanLab/SSTMap/_posts/2019-12-05-getting-started.md

 pip install ./SSTmap-master/devtools/wheel/sstmap-1.1.4-cp36-cp36m-linux_x86_64.whl
 ```

-Step 6 : You have installed SSTMap successfully if you can use the command in your terminal( within the sstmap_py37 virtual environment)
+Step 7: You have installed SSTMap successfully if you can run these two commands in your terminal (within the sstmap_py37 virtual environment)

 ```bash
 run_gist